command-tab/awesome-n64-development/CONTRIBUTING.md

 Then, **open an Issue** with any useful details.

 You can then proceed to remove the broken link (or wait for someone to do it).

-If you have some old and unavailable resource (not necessarly listed in the missing list) archived in your hard disk that maybe in the interest (even historical!) of the Nintendo 64 development community, please open an Issue attaching or linking the resource.

 #### Thank you!